By Liz Swedock

 Unfortunately, the same answer as above, but please read the exceptions below!

-I am not comfortable going into work and my employer told me my only option was to use vacation time or paid time off “ can they do that?
+I am not comfortable going to work and my employer told me my only option was to use vacation time or paid time off “Can they do that?”

 Usually, yes.
-Similar to above, employers are generally allowed to require you to use your time off if you are electing not to go to work.
+Similar to the above, employers are generally allowed to require you to use your time off if you are electing not to go to work.

 Why is that unclear?

-There are certain exceptions where a person can be entitled to unemployment benefits, even if they quit their job or were fired œfor cause. One of these exceptions is where the working conditions endangered the employee’s health or safety.
+There are certain exceptions where a person can be entitled to unemployment benefits, even if they quit their job or were fired for cause.
+One of these exceptions is where the working conditions endangered the employee’s health or safety.
 We do not yet know whether employees who refuse to go to work because they have concerns about COVID-19 will be found by the Department of Labor to be entitled to collect unemployment benefits.

 Part 2: Dealing With Catching COVID-19